bpwilcox/ros2-production-working-group/README.md

 ### Meetings

-* Regular WG Meeting: {{time schedule for meetings}}
+* Regular WG Meeting: 7AM Pacific Time, 2nd Wednesday of Month (beginning January 10, 2024)
-  * {{when and where will meetings be announced}}
+  * Meetings to be announced on Discourse and google group/email list
-  * {{what artifacts will be posted after the meetings, e.g. Minutes, Recordings}}
+  * Meeting Minutes to be posted on Discourse and google group/email list

 ### Communication Channels

-{{How can members communicate with each other?
-Discourse, Discord, IRC, email list, etc.}}
+Member may communicate with each other via discourse (#ros2-production-wg) and within google group/email list: https://groups.google.com/u/1/g/ros2-production-working-group

 ### Backlog Management

-{{Is any project management software/site used to track work for this Working Group?
-How can new members discover the highest impact tasks they could take on?
-GitHub Projects, ZenHub, etc.}}
+TBD

 ### Membership, Roles and Organization Management